MA000006 - Higher Education Industry-Academic Staff-Award 2010

 The employer must ensure that a copy of this award and the NES are available to all employees to whom they apply either on a noticeboard which is conveniently located at or near the workplace or through electronic means,whichever makes them more accessible.

 7.1 Notwithstanding any other provision of this award,an employer and an individual employee may agree to vary the application of the annual leave loading to meet the genuine individual needs of the employer and the individual employee.

 7.2 The employer and the individual employee must have genuinely made the agreement without coercion or duress.
-An agreement under this clause can only be entered into after the individual employee has commenced employment with the employer.

 7.3 The agreement between the employer and the individual employee must: